 2- Proof of English Proficiency

-All non-exchange applicants to study programmes at UiT must document their proficiency in English on an advanced level, either through education or an approved international examination/test.
+All international applicants to study programmes at UiT must document their proficiency in English on an advanced level, either through education or an approved international examination/test.
 Exemptions apply to limited cases, see below.

 3- Bachelor´s Degree Diploma or equivalent

-- Applicants who hold a bachelor’s degree or equivalent issued in countries other than the above mentioned region/countries: An average grade B as a minimum requirement, or the corresponding numerical mark/percentage score to be eligible for admission to master's level study programmes.
+- Degrees issued in other than the above-mentioned countries: An average grade B as a minimum requirement, or the corresponding numerical mark/percentage score to be eligible for admission to master's level study programmes.

 The International Office at UiT always verifies uploaded bachelor's degree diploma/transcipt with the issuing school/institution.
 If we are unable to verify your qualifications, you will not be offered admission.

 4- Proof of Financial Ability

 International applicants from outside the EU/EEA area, who are applying to our bachelor's, master's and short programmes, are required to document financial ability to cover their own living expenses for one academic year.

 If financial ability is not documented, the application for admission will be rejected, regardless of academic qualifications.

 Last changed: 04.04.2018 10.48